-The challenges for adaptation are low for SSP1 “Taking the green road” and SSP5 “Taking the highway”, medium for SSP2 “Middle of the road” and high for SSP3 “A rocky road” and SSP4 “A road divided”, which was translated into quantitative values for the damage factor γ, see Table 3.
+The challenges for adaptation are low for SSP1 “Taking the green road” and SSP5 “Taking the highway”, medium for SSP2 “Middle of the road” and high for SSP3 “A rocky road” and SSP4 “A road divided”, which was translated into quantitative values for γ, see Table 3.
 Golosov et al. (2014) show that γ of 5× 105 per airborne GtC fairly well approximates a middle-range climate sensitivity of 3°C (i.e. a doubling of the atmospheric carbon pool leads to a 3°C increase in global mean temperature) and a damage function following Nordhaus (2007).
 Acknowledging the limited evidence for the calibration of γ, we choose this to represent a relatively benign situation and also use higher gammas.
-For the scenarios we therefore chose 5, 10 and 15 × 105 per airborne GtC to represent low, medium and high damage factors.
+For the scenarios we therefore chose 5, 10 and 15 × 105 per airborne GtC to represent low, medium and high damage factors, encompassing reasonable uncertainty in this factor across SSPs.

 The parameter settings for γ are assumed to be equal in the reference and mitigation scenarios per SSP.
 For the reference scenarios no carbon tax is assumed (τ=0), see Table 3.We chose Nordhaus discount rate for all scenarios (1.5% per year).

 As for the reference scenarios, the SSP narratives form the basis of the mitigation scenarios.
-In addition to introducing carbon taxes, mitigation strategies could, as described above, encompass the following changes relative to the reference scenario: (1) reduced growth of extraction efficiency of coal; (2) increased growth of efficiency of green technologies; and (3) The increased substitution elasticity in order to further stimulate the production of green (=clean) energy.
+In addition to introducing carbon taxes, mitigation strategies could, as described above, encompass the following changes relative to the reference scenario: (1) reduced growth of extraction efficiency of coal; (2) increased growth of efficiency of green technologies; and (3) The increased substitution elasticity in order to further stimulate the production of clean energy.

-All these changes should be consistent with the storylines of the SSPs and with the challenges for mitigation (high, medium, low) of the respective SSP.
-Parameter choices are shown in Table 3.
-The level of the carbon tax τ (Table 1) for the mitigation scenarios is a fraction of the optimal carbon tax (τ).
+Parameter choices consistent with the storylines of the SSPs and with the challenges for mitigation (high, medium, low) of the respective SSP are shown in Table 3.
+The level of the carbon tax τ (Table 1) for the mitigation scenarios is specified as a fraction of the optimal carbon tax.
 We assumed that the mitigation strategies for scenarios with low challenges to mitigation (SSP1 “Taking the green road” and SSP4 “A road divided”) imply an optimal carbon tax (τ =1).
 The optimal carbon tax reduces emissions to the level where the costs of avoiding emissions and the cost of avoided damages are at equilibrium.
 The mitigation strategy for SSP2 “Middle of the road” (medium challenge to mitigation) consists of 30% of the optimal carbon tax (τ =0.3).
 For scenarios with high mitigation challenges (SSP5 “Taking the highway” and SSP3 “A rocky road”) we assumed that the mitigation strategy is 10% of optimal carbon tax (τ =0.1).
-This reflects the belief that political problems associated with introducing a global tax may lead to a tax substantially lower than the optimal (see Appendix A6).
+This reflects the contention that political problems associated with introducing a global tax may lead to a tax substantially lower than the optimal (see Appendix A6).

 Table 3.
 Parameter settings in the climate-economy model (see Table 1) for reference (r) and mitigation (m) scenarios based on the SSPs and the challenge for adaptation (damage elasticity factor, γ) and mitigation (carbon tax, τ, as a proportion of optimum, for mitigation scenarios).